noelherrick/phaxio-java/QUICKSTART.md

 If you have a bunch of faxes going to one number, you might want to check out [batching](https://www.phaxio.com/docs/api/send/batching/).
 You first specify a batch delay.
-Then, you send as many faxes as you'd like to the number in question, and when you're finished and the batch delay is expired, com.phaxio.Phaxio will send them all as one long fax.
+Then, you send as many faxes as you'd like to the number in question, and when you're finished and the batch delay is expired, Phaxio will send them all as one long fax.
 Here's what that would look like:

     HashMap<String, Object> fax1Params = new HashMap<>();
     fax1Params.put("To", "8088675309");